Éric Dupond-Moretti: Political positions

 In May 2015, Dupond-Moretti declared his support for banning the National Front.

 In August 2020, Dupond-Moretti signed a preface to a book written by head of the national federation of hunters Willy Schraen, in which he mocked "environment ayatollahs".
 His comments, written before his appointment as a government minister, caused an uproar, forcing him to backtrack.

 Personal life

 In 1991, Dupond-Moretti married Hélène, a juror he met during a trial; they have two children.
 Now divorced, he has been in a relationship with singer Isabelle Boulay since April 2016.

-A passionate hunter, Dupond-Moretti owns a Flemish farmhouse with retrievers and trained birds for falconry.
+A hunter, Dupond-Moretti owns a Flemish farmhouse with retrievers and trained birds for falconry.